 As the world’s largest independent airport lounge access plan, Priority Pass has come a long way since its launch in 1992.
-Now providing access to more than 1,300 airport lounges across the world, Priority Pass offers members a premium experience, regardless of what airline they are flying with or the class that they are travelling.
+Now providing access to more than 1,300 airport lounges across the world, Priority Pass offers you a premium experience, regardless of what airline you're flying with or the class that you're travelling.

 Working well for those who fly on a range of airlines, primarily in Economy or Premium Economy, Priority Pass offers an alternative way for travellers to spend their pre-flight time, away from the noise and chaos of the airport.
 And as Priority Pass lounges are independently run, each lounge offers something different.
 With that being said, all provide comfortable seating, free Wi-Fi and charging stations, and a range of complimentary refreshments.

 How Does Priority Pass Work?

 As its own independent program, Priority Pass offers three levels of membership that can be purchased on an annual basis.

 With Standard membership, you would pay a US$99 annual fee.
 Then, each time you visit one of the Priority Pass lounges, you would pay a US$32 fee.
 If you want to invite a guest into the lounge with you, this comes with a fee of US$32.
 Given its per-visit fee, this option tends to work best for those who would want to visit one of the lounges up to five times per year.